Spacemap Go Help

 Step 8: Tap the GALAXY processor(s) with physical audio inputs (analog or AES3).

 Step 9: Select Analog or AES3, then tap buttons to adjust the total number of analog plus AES3 inputs for each processor; tap PROCEED.

 NOTE: If inputs for a processor are both analog and AES3, individual signal types are selected later.

-For this example: tap SMG-1 and Physical Inputs 4
+For this example, tap SMG-1 and set Physical Inputs to 4.

 Step 10: Use the buttons to adjust the number of AVB inputs used for the system (0–32 selectable), tap SAVE TO SYSTEM.

 For this example, 28 AVB inputs are used: